sean-stevenson/TeamThree/README.md

 - [x] Eli: Research and develop Quadrant 1 code with PID
 * All members attended the lab
 * All members that could attended the meeting
-* Sean and Eli switched with Jaimr and Calum
+* Sean and Eli switched with Jaimar and Calum
 * We got the robot registering the line!

 ###Week 5 Checklist: